quon-titative-biology/examples/scAlign_multiway_alignment/scAlign_multiway_pancreas.md

 ## scAlign setup
 The general design of `scAlign` makes it agnostic to the input RNA-seq data representation.
 Thus, the input data can either be gene-level counts, transformations of those gene level counts or a preliminary step of dimensionality reduction such as canonical correlates or principal component scores.
-Here we create the scAlign object from the previously defined `Seurat` objects.
+Here we convert the previously defined `Seurat` objects to `SingleCellExperiment` objects in order to create the combined `scAlign` object.

 ```R
 ## Convert each Seurat object into an SCE object, being sure to retain Seurat's metadata in SCE's colData field